Project case study

 The Resource Generator deliberately avoids becoming too broad.

-It is not designed to manage every aspect of a demo.
-It does not replace product knowledge, customer discovery or good storytelling.
+It does not manage every aspect of a demonstration.
+It does not replace product knowledge, customer discovery, configuration expertise or good storytelling.

-Generate useful, realistic supporting resource data so that demos are easier to prepare.
+Generate useful, realistic supporting resource data so that demos are easier to prepare and easier to repeat.

 That boundary is important.

-The tool should support the demo process, not become the demo process.
+The tool supports the demo process.
+It does not become the demo process.

 Example Use Case